-Employee surveys may range from annual "epics" to monthly pulse surveys, but there is no one-size-fits-all version.
+Employee engagement surveys may range from annual "epics" to monthly pulse surveys, but there is no one-size-fits-all version.
 Your organization's culture, employee profile, leadership approach and even geographical location will dictate the format and content.

-However, we asked our Members to discuss and vote on their "ultimate" engagement survey questions – those that would elicit the most useful responses from employees and help shape future messages and communication strategy.
+However, we asked our Members to discuss and vote on their "ultimate" employee engagement survey questions – those that would elicit the most useful responses from employees and help shape future messages and communication strategy.

 The top 10 questions as a result of that vote are listed in the box below and, to add further insight, we asked Angela Sinickas, one of the world's leading authorities on measuring organizational comms, for her analysis.

 Why does it matter?

 The questions the group came up with cover a lot of useful areas of inquiry, but in order to get the most out of survey results about these issues, the wording or scales for some of the questions could be polished to provide more specific information, making it more likely that the right actions can be taken based on the survey results.
 Other questions could be more useful as focus group questions first in order to fine tune the final versions for the employee engagement survey.

 It's very difficult to analyze trends, or improvements over time, from analysis of open-ended write-in comments on surveys.
 I'd recommend that the following (reworded) questions be asked first in focus groups to identify the most common responses, so they can be used to craft questions that can be analyzed quantitatively (numbering refers to the original list):

 1. How do you feel about coming to work each morning?